SilviaVec/dncs-lab/README.md

 ```

-	-Line 8: installation of docker.
+ - Line 8: installation of docker.
-	-Line 9: link eth1 port to the switch.
+ - Line 9: link eth1 port to the switch.
-	-Line 10: assignment the ip address at the port.
+ - Line 10: assignment the ip address at the port.
-	-Line 11: assignment of a static route for all the packets that fall into 192.168.136.0/21.
+ - Line 11: assignment of a static route for all the packets that fall into 192.168.136.0/21.
-	-Line 12: delete all the docker containers.
+ - Line 12: delete all the docker containers.
-	-Line 14: creation of web server.
+ - Line 14: creation of web server.
-	-Line 16: simple html code.
+ - Line 16: simple html code.

 # TEST THE NETWORK
 Clone the repository: git clone https://github.com/SilviaVec/dncs-lab